-No.1 Church Lane (formerly known as Triple Villas).
-A rendered red brick dwelling which was formerly a pair of cottages.
+No.1 Church Lane (Fairings) A rendered red brick dwelling which was formerly a pair of cottages.
 The building is shown on the 1840 tithe map.
 The slightly lower bay at the eastern end is shown as a separate dwelling on the 1904 1:2,500 Ordnance Survey map, but by 1927 the building is shown as a single dwelling.
-The house stands at a right-angle to the road, close to the western end of Old Rectory Cottages and contributes positively to their setting.
+This pretty and picturesque house stands at a right-angle to the road, close to the western end of Old Rectory Cottages and contributes positively to their setting as well as to the wider conservation area.

 Red pan tile roof with catslide to the north side over a single storey outshot.
 Simple late twentieth century bargeboards.
-Boarded doors, and casement windows of early twenty first century date.
+Boarded doors and casement windows of early twenty first century date.
 Western gable with bay window to first floor with a red pan tile roof.
 Canted bay to ground floor of eastern gable.
 The house's northern elevation is also visible from Church Close.